 2. The Festival is not responsible for returning DVD screeners.
 Entry fees are not refundable.

 1. Festival programming staff will select and invite films at their discretion.
-Entrants will be notified of their selection status via email, regular mail, and/or phone on or about July 31, 2017.
+Entrants will be notified of their selection status via email or FilmFreeway's notification system on or about July 31, 2018.

 2. Selected filmmakers are expected to provide as much of the following as possible:

 (a) Exhibition print.
-The Festival exhibits work in only the following formats, regardless of origination: 35mm film, HDCam, Blu-ray, or DCP for feature-length works; Quicktime file, DCP, or 35mm film for shorts.
-Mini DV, Digibeta, and DVD are not acceptable for exhibition.
+The Festival exhibits work in only the following formats, regardless of origination: 35mm film, 16mm film, HDCam, Blu-ray, or DCP for feature-length works; Quicktime file, DCP, 35mm film, or 16mm film for shorts.

 (b) Press kit including film stills (digital TIFF or JPEG files preferred with minimum 300 dpi), synopsis, and full production credits.
 Director photo and biography are optional.
 Additional collateral material including postcards, posters, etc. may be included if available.

 (c) Clips or trailer to be used for press, promotion, and awards ceremony.

 3. Selected films may be screened multiple times during the course of the Festival at our discretion.

 4. Pacific Arts Movement and the San Diego Asian Film Festival are not responsible for any damage to films/videos during shipping, handling, or screening.